 Mixolydian center = 9 & 10

 Aeolian center ( natural minor ) = 7 & 8

-(Locrian center = 5 & 6 but includes no open strings, so I do not recommend this mode unless you use a partial capo across the 1st 5 strings at the 5th fret, so the root of the open 6th string is part of the formula.)
+(Locrian center = 5 & 6.
+But the 5th, 3rd & 2nd strings are not played open, so I do not recommend this mode.
+However, you could use a partial capo across the 1st 5 strings at the 5th fret.
+Then the root of the open 6th string would be part of the formula.)